-This doesn't just mean knowing and understanding the company as a whole.
+This doesn't just mean knowing and understanding the company.
 It also means understanding your employees, their personalities, and their strengths and weaknesses.
-How are they going to react to the culture that you're attempting to build?
+What will be their reaction to the culture that you're attempting to build?
 How will existing employees respond to the concepts you're attempting to introduce?
-How will cultural changes affect the way they perform their job duties?
+Will cultural changes affect the way they perform their job duties?
+How?

 It can also be helpful to understand your existing processes.
-While processes that don't work can be wiped away entirely, it can often be more helpful to build on existing processes as you're shifting the culture of your business.
+While processes that don't work can be wiped away entirely, it can often be more helpful to build on existing processes.
+This will allow you to shift the culture of your business.

 - How do employees currently communicate with one another throughout the company?
 Is there an open atmosphere of communication, or do employees typically keep their ideas and thoughts to themselves?

-- What is the price for failure throughout your company?
-Can you afford to implement new concepts and ideas quickly, break a few eggs in order to make your omelette, and even risk offending a few clients, or do you need a more cautious approach?
+- What is the price of failure in your company?
+Can you afford to implement new concepts and ideas quickly, break a few eggs in order to make your omelet, and even risk offending a few clients, or do you need a more cautious approach?

 - What approaches to innovation have the potential to create disruption, rather than positive creativity and innovation, within your company?

-As your understanding of the existing structure of your company improves, you'll get a better idea of what changes need to be made to successfully encourage innovative thinking from every employee in the building.
+As your understanding of your company's existing structure improves, you'll get a better idea of what changes need to be made to successfully encourage innovative thinking from every employee in the building.

 Change Your Outlook

-The best examples of innovative culture don't come from companies that implement a temporary program in hopes of creating permanent change.
+The best examples of innovative culture don't come from companies that implement a temporary program hoping to create permanent change.
 Successful implementation of innovation culture involves changing the outlook of the entire business.
 When your goal is innovation, you have to prioritize four things: your people, their ideas, the alignment of the company, and the way your people communicate.
 This means shifting the entire focus of the business to properly account for your new goals.

-- Create opportunities for collaboration across departments, across groups, and across levels of the organization.
+- Create opportunities for collaboration across departments, groups, and levels of the organization.
 Look for chances to collaborate with individuals outside the organization itself.
-When the goal is innovation, shared credit for a fantastic concept is well worth the changes that will rise from it.
+When the goal is innovation, shared credit for a fantastic concept is well worth the changes that will arise from it.

 - Keep an open mind.
 Be willing to look at things from unique and even seemingly impossible angles.
 Some of the most “impossible” ideas are the ones that will have the biggest payoff in the end.

 Adapting to a culture of innovation doesn't happen overnight.
-You have to change the outlook of each employee, from upper management down the line.
-Over time, however, you'll discover that it becomes easier and more natural to embrace these creative concepts.
+Change the outlook of each employee, from upper management down the line.
+Over time, however, you'll discover that embracing these creative concepts becomes easier and more natural.

 Open Lines of Communication

-Since you understand the culture of your organization, you also understand where there are barriers to communication throughout your organization.
+Since you understand your organization's culture, you also understand where there are barriers to communication throughout your organization.
 Each employee should feel confident sharing their ideas and thoughts with upper-level management.
 Your business needs open communication across every level in order to facilitate problem-solving, creativity, and innovation.

 - Institute an open-door policy.
-Executives and leaders across the company should keep the doors to their office open, in order to encourage drop-in conversations.
+Executives and leaders across the company should keep the doors to their offices open in order to encourage drop-in conversations.

 - Encourage active participation in online forums.